2012 World Bank Group presidential election: Candidates

 The three official candidates were Korean-American Jim Yong Kim, the president of Dartmouth College; Nigerian Ngozi Okonjo-Iweala, the Finance Minister of Nigeria; and Colombian Jose Antonio Ocampo, the director at the Economic and Political Development Concentration at the School of International and Public Affairs, Columbia University.

 Other potential candidates included the self-declared Jeffrey Sachs, who criticised the institution for failing in its development efforts and said that someone who understands development and sustainability ought to be president.
-He was supported by the U.S. vice-president of the Institute for Economics and Peace, Michael Shank.
+He was supported by the US vice-president of the Institute for Economics and Peace, Michael Shank.

-The Huffington Post suggested that the U.S. administration gave serious consideration to nominating former Treasury Secretary Lawrence Summers for the position.
+The Huffington Post suggested that the US administration gave serious consideration to nominating former Treasury Secretary Lawrence Summers for the position.
 According to Al Jazeera, over a dozen other possible nominees were considered by the United States, including Secretary of State Hillary Clinton and the department's spokeswoman Victoria Nuland.

 Campaign

 Before announcing Kim's candidature, the United States' Treasury Department said that "the United States continues its leadership role in the World Bank."
-U.S. President Barack Obama said of Kim that "he's worked from Asia to Africa to the Americas – from capitals to small villages.
+US President Barack Obama said of Kim that "he's worked from Asia to Africa to the Americas – from capitals to small villages.
 The World Bank is one of the most powerful tools we have to reduce poverty and raise standards of living around the globe, and Kim’s personal experience and years of service make him an ideal candidate for this job."
-His decision was read as a surprise, as Kim had a lower profile than the other potential candidates that had been discussed in advance, but was interpreted by the Associated Press as an attempt by Obama to fend off challenges by developing countries eager to end the U.S. control of the position.
+His decision was read as a surprise, as Kim had a lower profile than the other potential candidates that had been discussed in advance, but was interpreted by the Associated Press as an attempt by Obama to fend off challenges by developing countries eager to end the US control of the position.
 Kim also had early support from Canada and his native South Korea.
 Jeffrey Sachs withdrew his nomination, which was supported by a group of small countries, and backed Kim saying: "Dr Jim Kim is a superb nominee for the World Bank presidency.
 I support his nomination 100 percent.
 I congratulate the administration for nominating a world-class development leader for this position."
 However, former World Bank economist and New York University professor William Easterly, worried about Kim's lack of experience in economics, said, "You have to have the mind-set to allocate scarce funds, rather than approaching the problem as if we have unlimited resources for suffering people.
 Frankly, I see some danger signs in this kind of pick."